 An image creative is an image file that uses the GIF, JPG, or PNG formats.
-Only the RGB color format is supported.
-If you're using a JPG file with a CMYK color format, you can convert the JPG to GIF or PNG.
-When you upload an image file, you’re either saving them to a creative library or to a new or existing line item.
+When you upload an image file, you’re either saving it to a creative library or to a new or existing line item.
 Only the RGB color format is supported.

 Image creatives in Ad Manager are automatically AMPHTML Ads compliant.
 AMPHTML ads enable publishers, marketers, and technology providers to deliver faster, lighter, and more secure ad experiences across all platforms.
 Learn more about AMPHTML ads.

 This AMPHTML ads compliance doesn’t mean that only AMPHTML ads can appear in the ad slot.
 You can continue to run non-AMPHTML ads.
 Image ads continue to serve as standard ads on desktop web and mobile apps.

 - Sign in to Google Ad Manager.